Particular/docs.particular.net/samples/azure/shared-host/sample.md

 <!-- import AzureSharedHosting_HostConfiguration -->

-NOTE: multi-host project is used solely as a host for other endpoints
+NOTE: Multi-host project is used solely as a host for other endpoints

 ### HostCloudService project